evolvingstuff/vdw2/content/posts/muscle-increased-17-percent-in-vitamin-d-insufficient-elderly-getting-4000-iu-for-4-months-rct.md

 * [Elderly lower limb muscle strength improved with Vitamin D supplementation - Meta-analysis Oct 2013](/posts/elderly-lower-limb-muscle-strength-improved-with-vitamin-d-supplementation-meta-analysis)

-* <a href="/posts/proof-that-vitamin-d-works" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works">Proof that Vitamin D Works</a> the study on this page is one of the proofs that vitamin D works
+* [Proof that Vitamin D Works](/posts/proof-that-vitamin-d-works) the study on this page is one of the proofs that vitamin D works

 * [Elderly lost extra half pound of leg and arm muscle mass if low vitamin D (6 years) – Oct 2014](/posts/elderly-lost-extra-half-pound-of-leg-and-arm-muscle-mass-if-low-vitamin-d-6-years)